bruno23124/sfling/README.md

 btn.MouseButton1Click:Connect(function()
     flingActive = not flingActive
-    btn.Text = flingActive and "Fling: GIRANDO 🌀" or "Fling (Spin): OFF" btn.BackgroundColor3 = flingActive and Color3.fromRGB(0, 150, 0) or Color3.fromRGB(100, 0, 0)
+    btn.Text = flingActive and "FLING: ATIVO 🔥" or "Fling V3: OFF"
+    btn.BackgroundColor3 = flingActive and Color3.fromRGB(200, 0, 0) or Color3.fromRGB(80, 80, 80)

+    if not flingActive then
+        player.Character.Humanoid:ChangeState(Enum.HumanoidStateType.GettingUp)
+    end
 end)